~ 13 MIN READ

 Key pieces of the strategy can be published (like in the government examples above), but ClearPoint’s real value comes from its ability to easily create the reports and dashboards your management team needs, allowing them to focus on executing strategy.
 Whether it’s heat maps, chart dashboards, or qualitative analysis with RAG statuses, you can get it all in one place with ClearPoint.

 You'll want to give your executive team a way to keep a pulse on the organization's projects.
 They don't need to know every detail, but the 10,000 foot view will help them prioritize future projects and resources.
 There are many different types of project dashboards you can create.
 For a high-level overview, consider a Project Status Dashboard or a Project Budget Dashboard for a financial overview.
 If you're looking for inspiration for every day dashboards, check out this Ultimate Guide to Dashboards.

-The first 9 dashboards we listed are great tools for dealing with big data sets—they allow you to quickly visualize, slice and dice, and drill down.
+The first ten dashboards we listed above are great tools for dealing with big data sets—they allow you to quickly visualize, slice and dice, and drill down.
 But these dashboards are just one tool in your management toolkit.
 They present a snapshot of data from one point in time.
 As managers, we need to interpret that information, analyze it, plan our response, and then follow up.
 In other words, we need to manage.

 That's where the strategic dashboard comes in.
 If you fit into any of the 7 categories below, a basic reporting dashboard isn’t going to be sufficient, you're going to want a strategy dashboard:

 While dashboards are excellent tools for showing data analytics in visually appealing ways, they can’t tell you the backstory.
 That’s where management insight comes in.
 Insight is what separates good managers from great ones.
 Great managers understand the broader context of the data reported by dashboards, and can translate that data into knowledge that drives effective decision-making.